 - Hose for watering

-Instructions for Planting Hazelnut Trees:
+Instructions for Planting Hazelnuts:

 When to plant a hazelnut tree–

 Plant in late fall, when the tree is dormant, but it is not too cold for the roots to take hold of their new home.
+Alternatively, in the early spring avoids extreme cold and provides time for growth before summer.

 Where do hazelnut trees grow–